ovh/docs/pages/web/hosting/sql_database_export/guide.en-gb.md

 ## Instructions

-Before you begin, you must choose which method you are going to use to retrieve the database backup.
-There are several methods you can use, depending on your level of technical knowledge.
+Before you begin, define the method you will follow to retrieve the backup of your database.
+There are several ways to do this:

-- **Use the OVHcloud backup tool.** This method lets you retrieve backups of your databases via the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}.
-This is the most accessible solution, as it does not require any specific technical knowledge.
+- **Use the OVHcloud backup tool** : this solution allows you to retrieve backups of your databases from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}.
+This method does not require any particular technical skills.

-- **Carry out the backup from the phpMyAdmin web interface.** This method involves logging in to the phpMyAdmin interface in order to carry out the procedure.
-If you want to use this method, you will need a good command of the interface.
+- **Carry out the backup from the phpMyAdmin web interface** : this method requires you to log in to the *phpMyAdmin* interface to carry out the manipulation.
+You will need to be familiar with the *phpMyAdmin* interface.

-- **Use a script to carry out the backup.** This method involves creating a script that is saved on your OVHcloud Web Hosting plan, which will carry out the backup.
-Writing this script requires a specific level of technical knowledge.
+- **Use a script that performs the backup** : this method involves creating a script saved on your OVHcloud Web Hosting plan, which will perform the backup.
+Specific knowledge is required for this creation.

-- **Carry out the backup from an SSH command line.** This method involves using the SSH protocol to log in to your storage space, then using commands to interact with it.
-More advanced knowledge and a specific [OVHcloud Web Hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/){.external} are required to use this method.
+- **Backing up from an SSH command** : this method involves connecting to your FTP storage space via the SSH protocol, then using commands to interact with it.
+More advanced knowledge and a specific [OVHcloud Web Hosting](https://www.ovhcloud.com/en-gb/web-hosting/){.external} solution are required to use this type of access.

+> [!success]
+>
+> If you are backing up your database because it is full/full, please read our tutorial “[What should I do when my database is full?](/pages/web/hosting/sql_overquota_database)”.
+>

-Some of the methods listed above are not included in the OVHcloud interface.
-You will therefore need to rely on your own knowledge to carry out these methods.
-We have set out some general information below, but this is not a substitute for the assistance of a webmaster.
+Some of the methods above are not inherent to an OVHcloud interface.
+You will therefore need to rely on your own knowledge to carry out this procedure.
+Some information is provided below, but it is not a substitute for the assistance provided by a webmaster if you have difficulties performing it alone.

 We recommend reading this guide, and focusing on the backup method you wish to use.